-t’s time to smell the roses.
+It’s time to smell the roses.
 Sonoma County gardens beckon with special events, tours, and promises of abundance.
-Here's a quick list of four special places to visit in Sonoma County.
+Here's a quick list of five special places to visit in Sonoma County.

-You can see special demonstrations at the “Happy Rose Garden How-to” or “Fragrant Roses to Fill Your Senses,” and take docent-led tours of “Glorius Irises, Bedazzlers of Spring" and :Early Blooming Roses and Iris Grand Show.”
+You can see special demonstrations at the “Happy Rose Garden How-to” or “Fragrant Roses to Fill Your Senses,” and take docent-led tours of “Glorius Irises, Bedazzlers of Spring."
 Moms are in for a special treat on Mother’s Day at the “Mother’s Day Open Garden.”
 Check the company's calendar of events for more details.

 Russian River Rose Company 1685 Magnolia Drive, Healdsburg, 707-433-7455